terrimporter/MetaWorks/README.md

 ## Pipeline details

 Raw paired-end reads are merged using SEQPREP v1.3.2 from bioconda (St. John, 2016).
-This step looks for a minimum Phred quality score of 20 in the overlap region, requires at least a 25bp overlap.
+This step looks for a minimum Phred quality score of 13 in the overlap region, requires at least a 25bp overlap.
+Using Phred quality cutoff of 13 at this step is actually more stringent than using a Phred quality score cutoff of 20 at this step as more bases will exceed the cutoff when aligning the paired reads and more mismatches (if present) are counted.

 Primers are trimmed in two steps using CUTADAPT v2.6 from bioconda (Martin, 2011).
 This step looks for a minimum Phred quality score of at least 20 at the ends, the forward primer is trimmed first based on its sequence, no more than 3 N's allowed, trimmed reads need to be at least 150 bp, untrimmed reads are discarded.
 The output from the first step, is used as input for the second step.
 This step looks for a minimum Phred quality score of at least 20 at the ends, the reverse primer is trimmed based on its sequence, no more than 3 N's allowed, trimmed reads need to be at least 150 bp, untrimmed reads are discarded.